-John Fuller: That’s John Burke, and he’s with us once again today on Focus on the Family.
-Your host is Focus President and author Jim Daly, and I’m John Fuller.
+John Fuller: That’s Pastor John Burke, and he joins us again today on Focus on the Family with Jim Daly and I’m John Fuller.

-Jim: … say it that way.
-If you missed any part of it, man, get to the website, download it, uh, get the smartphone app.
-You can listen that way.
-But today we’re going to dive a little deeper into that content, uh, based on his book Soul Revolution.
+Jim: … if I could say it that way.
+If you missed any part of it, man, get to the website, download it, uh, get the smartphone app, you can listen that way.
+But today we’re gonna dive a little deeper into that content, uh, based on his book, Soul Revolution.

-John: And John Burke is the pastor and founder of Gateway Church in Austin, Texas.
-Uh, he and his wife Kathy have an adult son and an adult daughter.
-And his book Soul Revolution: How Imperfect People Became All God Intended is indeed, uh, the foundation for our conversation.
-Call us to get your copy: 800, the letter A, and the word FAMILY.
-Or stop by focusonthefamily.com/broadcast.
+John F: And John Burke is the pastor and founder of Gateway Church in Austin, Texas.
+Uh, he and his wife, Kathy, have an adult son and an adult daughter.
+And his book, Soul Revolution: How Imperfect People Became All God Intended is indeed, uh, the foundation for our conversation.

 Jim: John, welcome back.